raytroop/raytroop.github.io/source/_posts/digital-eqz.md

 The Minimum Mean-Square Error Linear Equalizer (MMSE-LE) *balances ISI reduction and noise enhancement*.
 The MMSE-LE always performs as well as, or better than, the ZFE

+ZFS approach eliminates the ISI only at the sampling points that correspond to the equalizer taps.
+The equalized pulse shows ISI in the intervals between the sample points and at sample points outside the equalizer

+## Nonidealities in Linear Equalizers

+*TODO* &#128197;

 ## TX FFE

 > Jose E. Schutt-Aine, Spring 2024 ECE 546 Lecture - 27 Equalization [[http://emlab.uiuc.edu/ece546/Lect_27.pdf](http://emlab.uiuc.edu/ece546/Lect_27.pdf)]